KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/prep_work.md

 1. Sign up for an account at [c9.io](https://c9.io)

-   Note: It will ask you for credit card information but you will not get charged for anything since we do not use features of Cloud9 that cost money.
+   Note: It will ask you for credit card information, but you will not get charged for anything since we do not use features of Cloud9 that cost money.
 Ask a mentor for the Coding & Cocktails card for Cloud9.

 2. Confirm your account from your email and log in to Cloud9.

-3. Select `Workspaces` from the left side panel if you are not already there.
+3. Select **Workspaces** from the left side panel if you are not already there.

-4. Choose `Create a new workspace`.
+4. Choose **Create a new workspace**.

-5. Pick a name for your workspace and enter it - it can be anything you'd like.
-You do not need a description but feel free to add one if you'd like.
+5. Add a name for your workspace - it can be anything you like.
+You do not need a description, but feel free to add one if you like.

 6. Let's clone a repo from Github so the files we need for Part I will be in our workspace for us.